Tips for Itinerary 1: Gyeongbokgung Palace and Surrounding Area

 Located at the palace's entrance, this museum features artifacts from Korea's royal dynasties.
 It’s free and worth a quick stop.• The National Folk Museum of Korea

 Found inside the palace grounds, this museum gives you a deeper understanding of traditional Korean life.
-Outside, there's a "Street of Memories" and a children’s museum, making it a great stop for families and culture lovers.• MMCA Seoul (National Museum of Modern and Contemporary Art, Seoul)
+Outside, there's a "Street of Memories" and a children’s museum, making it a great stop for families and culture lovers. 🧭 Please refer to National Folk Museum of KoreaNearby Neighborhoods Worth Exploring

 After touring the palace area, you can spend the rest of your day exploring one